Material & Style Options

 Which materials do you work with?

 Our main three materials are Copper, Bronze and Stainless Steel.
+We do work with brass and are slowly starting to venture into the world of zinc as well.

 Is there a difference in price between Copper, Bronze and Stainless Steel?